ils94/LOTROToSpeech/Tutorial/Files/modding.md

 For more information, visit [Models - ElevenLabs](https://docs.elevenlabs.io/speech-synthesis/models)

+---

+**replace_strings.txt**

+Here you can add strings that will be replaced by other strings in the OCR Text.
+Sometimes Tesseract will misread l (L) for 1 (one), or 'I for a T, or sometimes you wish that your character name wasn't in the text, because your goal is to generate voices to be used by other players, so making them as generic as possible, and having to remove your character name everytime you want to create a voice file would be very annoying.
+Well, just add your character name followed by ,"" and it will remove it, here is a example:

+yourcharname,""
+'I,I
+something,anotherthing
+.
+.
+.

+---

 **tesseract_lang.txt**

 Here you can add the language Tesseract will analyze in your text, for more information of what languages are support by Tesseract, go to this [link](https://github.com/ils94/LOTROToSpeech/blob/master/Helpful%20Stuffs/Languages/Tesseract%20Supported%20Languages.txt)

 By default, Tesseract is set to analyze "eng" (English) text, for others languages, you should mark additional languages to be downloaded and installed during Tesseract installation.

+---

 **tesseract_path.txt**